denten-papers/xp-routledge/dh-book-proposal.md

 # Review of the main competitive books

-Briefly review each of the main competitors to your work.
-These could be books covering the same subject matter or books which are used as set texts in courses in which you hope your book could be used as a substitute or additional text.
-Please indicate author, title, publisher, price, date of publication, length, hardback and/or paperback.
-Identify the strengths and weaknesses of each book, and how your book will be different/better.
-If different books are used in domestic and international markets, please also provide details for these competitors.
-If there are no direct rivals, review the books which are most similar to your proposed book.

 There is a paucity of texts that occupy the niche targeted by the Literature and Comparative Thought series at the intersection of DH and literary studies.
-Before getting to those, allow me speak to the market at large.
+Before getting to the individual comparables, allow me speak to the market at large.

 The first generation of books about the Digital Humanities retained an expansionary, manifesto-like quality, important to the early development of the field.
-These spoke generally to the humanities (rather than addressing a specific discipline): they often took shape in edited collections, as was the case with the seminal *Companion to Digital Humanities* (Willey-Blackwell, 2004)[^ln-comp]; compendia of essays and blog posts, as was the case with
+These spoke generally to "the humanities" (rather than addressing a specific discipline): they often took shape in edited collections, as was the case with the seminal *Companion to Digital Humanities* (Willey-Blackwell, 2004)[^ln-comp]; compendia of essays and blog posts, as was the case with